jpbruyere/vkhelpers/README.md

 ```
 ##### Select physical device

-**VkhPhyInfo** is an helper structure that will store common usefull physical device informations, queues flags, memory properties in a single call for all the device present on the machine.
+**VkhPhyInfo** is an helper structure that will store common usefull physical device informations, queues flags, memory properties in a single call for all the devices present on the machine.
 ```c
    VkhPhyInfo* phys = vkh_app_get_phyinfos (e->app, &phyCount, surf);
 ```